filfreire/filfreire.github.io/_drafts/rugged_tooling.md

 ---
 layout: post
-title: "(DRAFT) The need for rugged tooling"
+title: "(DRAFT) Tool analysis - Postman"
-meta_description: "(DRAFT) The need for rugged tooling"
+meta_description: "(DRAFT) Tool analysis - Postman"
 date: 2019-05-15
 categories: [draft]
 image: /assets/images/jp_404.jpg
 caption: "Replace this, 2018"
 ---

-As inspiration for this post - I remembered the electricians and cable technicians I've interacted with throughout life - they all had an inspiring organized tool set, every tool had a purpose, some tools where indeed expensive, but were solid and rugged, a it always seemed they were an trusthy extension of the person using them, who got something done way faster than anything on I could do by myself with my wannabe toolbox of cheap screwdrivers and such.
+> Disclaimer: As inspiration for this post - I remembered of a few sound engineers, electricians and cable technicians I've interacted with throughout life - they all had an inspiring organized tool set, every tool had a purpose, some tools where indeed expensive, but were likewise solid and rugged, and it always seemed they were an trusthy extension of the person using them, who got something done way faster than anything I could do by myself with my wannabe toolbox of cheap screwdrivers and such.
+For some it will seem like a cheezy analogy, but to me as a Tester who also does code, there's a certain charm with the kind of professionals who cultivate their knowledge, as well their tool usage techniques and their tool choices.
+Read on!

 I have this subconscious feeling that everyday there's a new "testing" tool being pushed on the market advertised as the killer tool, perfect, will solve all my problems.
+But, this is not another post to add to the narrative that there is such a thing called "Automated Testing".
+You can automated checking, but you can't automate creative activities such as programming and experiencial testing.

-Accompanying the subconscious feeling of fancy software tools being regurgitated to the testing community every once in a while is also the dread I have with any new tool that is annouced: If I decide to use this tool, when will it expectedly start failing me?
-When will it betray me over some unexpected complex testing situation?
-When is this tool gona break down on me?
+Accompanying the subconscious feeling of fancy software tools being regurgitated to the testing community every once in a while is also the dread I have with any new tool that is annouced - If I decide to use this tool:
+- when will it expectedly start failing me (since it's usually only a matter of time)?
+- When will it betray me over some unexpected complex testing situation?
+- When is this tool gona break down on me?
 Is it simple?
-Will it always work for the purpose I intend to give it? ...
+Will it always work for the purpose I intend to give it?
+- ...

-In the software testing craft, with my experience, I believe not a lot of tools respond positively to these questions I posed before, but, picking one that has been my tool of use lately, I find Postman is not one of these "fancy new tools", in the sense it's established and seems to have a growing user base.
+In the software testing craft, with my experience, I believe not a lot of tools respond positively to all these questions I posed before, but, picking one that has been my tool of use lately, I find **Postman** is not one of these "fancy new tools", in the sense it's established and seems to have a growing user base.

 A lot of people and a lot of companies use it, or have an opinion formed on it with substance and foundation.
 I quick search on twitter, for example, and I saw what seemed quite a few users to whom the tool seems really useful.

-What I've also found with time was that Postman not a silver bullet, far from it, and also is not exactly a tool I can actively "depend my life on" on the same way I depend on software like bash, git, vim or Sublime.
+What I've also found with time was that Postman, though became invaluable to me with it's usage, is far from being a silver bullet, and also is not exactly a tool I can actively "depend my life on" on the same way I depend on software like bash, git, vim or Sublime.
 What follows are my personal experiences (and frustrations) of using the Postman Free Native App, from a Coding Tester user's perspective.

-I've used this app from 10 October 2018 up until 16 May 2018.
+## Setup

+So, let's start off, timewise, this post is about my experience using the app from 10 October 2018 up until 16 May 2018.
+I've used the app before and of couse I've been using after the last date mentioned here, but for the context of this post - I'll only talk about the issues I found of which I have some data about.

-I've used it consistently between these dates, and these are all the versions I had the chance to use, all of them pretty much updated around their release date: `6.4.2`, `6.4.4`, `6.5.2`, `6.5.3`, `6.6.1`, `6.6.1`, `6.7.1`, `6.7.2`, `6.7.3`, `6.7.4`, `7.0.4`, `7.0.6`, `7.0.7`, `7.0.9`, `7.1.0` and even `7.1.1-canary02`.
+I've used Postman consistently between these dates, and these are all the versions I had the chance to use, all of them pretty much updated around their release date: `6.4.2`, `6.4.4`, `6.5.2`, `6.5.3`, `6.6.1`, `6.6.1`, `6.7.1`, `6.7.2`, `6.7.3`, `6.7.4`, `7.0.4`, `7.0.6`, `7.0.7`, `7.0.9`, `7.1.0` and even `7.1.1-canary02`.

 Per working day I may have executed with the Postman client between 100 and 300 requests, depending on if it's "full-on" test sessions or if I'm doing setup and investigation taks, in which case I won't issue requests on Postman as much.

-This is also not taking into consideration the executions of the postman collections in a "Continuous Integration" fashion - via `newman` - I'll leave my experiences with it for a later post.
+This is also not taking into consideration the executions of the postman collections in both locally with scripts or remotely in some "Continuous Integration" fashion - via `newman` - I'll leave my experiences with that for a later post.
 You also won't find any review in this post with regards to the different paid solutions that exist for Postman - I'm oblivious to those.

-## The good part
+## What I liked

-### beating Complexity and Time constraints
+### Beating Complexity and Time constraints

 > As a tester: Time spent testing is my most valuable time.

-The testing efforts I was able to achieve with the aid Postman, in opposition to maintaining a typical automated checking suite - I would consider - where of benefit for the context of the project I was inserted into:
+The testing efforts I was able to achieve with the aid of Postman, in opposition to maintaining a typical automated checking suite - I would consider - where of immense benefit for the context of the project and teams I was inserted into:

-- with the aid of Postman as a tool, I was finding 2-3 meaningful and important bugs, per day;
+- Since the beginning of the year, with the aid of Postman as a tool, I was finding 2-3 meaningful and important bugs, per day, and I've consistently never had a week without finding a bug;
 - the feedback loop with developers felt shorter than usual, between implementation and deployement time and experiencial testing stages;

-It felt shorter taking a "Postman" approach, than a more standard one that Coding Testers tend to follow (Aka.
+It felt tremendously quicker taking a "Postman" approach, than a more standard one that Coding Testers tend to follow (Aka.
 QA Engineers) - where we tend to lose ourselves developing the automated check suite.
 In a typical approach we tend to use some flavour of Gherkin and Cucumber library + a typical Programming Language + some Unit Test Libs + some REST libs, like Restassured.
 This approach takes tremendous amounts of time - valuable time which we're not spending experiencing and experimenting with the APIs and the services which we are supposed to be testing - and this is where using Postman gives a tactical advantage in projects where we're short on time or "releasing" and "pushing" on a weekly basis.

 Because lately I'm usually dealing with what I call ["monster"](TODO) projects, where both the software being developed is complex and the delivery time-constraints are hardcore, I'm usually in "[Commando](TODO_RAID-ST_link)" mode most of my time - and it's invaluable for me and my team that I get to focus more on checking and testing activities - than code maintenance activities that come with making a framework.